nasa/openmct/docs/src/design/proposals/APIRedesign.md

   It is hard to figure out what the difference between the various ways of dealing with telemetry are. e.g., what is the difference between just "Telemetry" and the "Telemetry Service"?
-There are many "Telemetry Thing"s which seem related, but in an unclear way.
+There are many "Telemetry Things" which seem related, but in an unclear way.

 ### Developer Intern 2